 - Cultural Economy of Sport

-Towson University enjoys a strong academic reputation that reflects its 150-year commitment to the field of education.
-It was ranked 8th among regional and public universities by US News & World Report.
+The school enjoys a strong academic reputation that reflects its 150-year commitment to education.
 Even more, Forbes and Kiplinger’s Personal Finance magazine include Towson among the top 100 schools for “Best Value” in the United States.